KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 The Dimensional Registry establishes the metaphysical and mathematical skeleton.
 Next follows **Stratum III — Interaction Laws and Field Dynamics**,
-where these dimensions interact through the Consonance, Nexus, Threshold, Unity, and Vector Integrity Laws,
+where these dimensions interact through the Consonance, Bridging, Threshold, Coherence, and Volitional Integrity Laws,
 bridging Field Physics with Structural Forensics and establishing the diagnostics of entropic interference.

 ---